Dacii (film): Production

 Meda, Severus and Cornelius Fuscus were played by French actors and their dialogues were dubbed into Romanian for the film.

 Significance

 The film was one of several nationalist epics produced during Nicolae Ceaușescu's regime.
 According to Mark Stolarik it is about the ethnogenesis of the Romanian people as a "Dacian-Roman synthesis".
 After Mihai Viteazul (Michael the Brave), it is the most watched Romanian historical film, and the fourth most watched movie of all time in Romania.
-Mira Liehm and Antonín J. Liehm argue that "the pathos of The Dacians and Michael the Brave was so moving to the Romanian audience and the films' naivete so sincere that their success became something of a sociological phenomenon."
+Mira Liehm and Antonín J. Liehm argue that "the pathos of The Dacians and Michael the Brave was so moving to the Romanian audience and the films' naiveté so sincere that their success became something of a sociological phenomenon."